Mary Marvel: Justice Society of America

 After the end of the Crisis, Mary is recruited by Black Adam and Isis, who have taken over the Rock of Eternity from its former caretaker the wizard Shazam by defeating Captain Marvel and stealing his powers, using the magic scarab Shazam used to take Black Adam's powers.
 During a battle between Black Adam, Isis, and the Justice Society, who had been summoned by Billy, the evil Mary Marvel abducts a powerless Billy Batson and forces him to become a teenage Black Marvel by sharing her powers and forcing him to say "Mary Marvel".

 The two now evil Black Marvels join Adam and Isis, who are intent on using the power of Shazam to destroy the modern world, in fighting the Justice Society.
-When Isis begins attacking the citizens of Adam's native Khandaq and Adam's friend Atom Smasher, he switches loyalties and joins the Justice Society's Flash and the spirit of Mary and Billy's father in helping resurrect the wizard Shazam from the Rock of Finality, where he has been sealed in stone.
+When Isis begins attacking the citizens of Adam's native Kahndaq and Adam's friend Atom Smasher, he switches loyalties and joins the Justice Society's Flash and the spirit of Mary and Billy's father in helping resurrect the wizard Shazam from the Rock of Finality, where he has been sealed in stone.
 Black Adam gives up his powers to restore the wizard to life.
 Shazam promptly and angrily takes his powers back from Mary, Billy, and Isis, turns Teth Adam and Isis to stone, and closes off all contact to the Rock of Eternity to the Batson kids upon stating that Billy and Mary failed him.
 He also threatens to go after Freddy for stealing his name.
 The two Batsons are later seen wandering the streets of Fawcett City, homeless, and wondering what happened to their father's spirit.

 Mary and Billy are briefly seen during the events of Blackest Night, now living in an apartment in Fawcett City.
 While watching news reports of the various heroes and villains being reanimated as Black Lanterns on their laptop, Mary remarks how scary it is to not have her powers anymore.

 Mary is approached by Blaze, who offers to restore her and Billy's powers in exchange for her killing Freddy.
 Mary seems to go along with the deal, appearing to poison Freddy.
 However, when Blaze arrives to claim Freddy's powers, he gets up and attacks her.
 With a little help from Mary and Billy, Freddy defeats Blaze and sends her back to hell, later promising them that he will find a way to restore their lost powers.